-Founded in 2008, Disability Scoop is the nation’s premier source for developmental disability news.
+Founded in 2008, Disability Scoop is the nation’s largest news organization devoted to covering developmental disabilities.
 With daily coverage of autism, intellectual disability, cerebral palsy, Down syndrome and more, no other news source offers a more timely and comprehensive take on the issues that matter to the developmental disability community.

-Readers include parents, caregivers, educators, professionals and people with disabilities themselves.
+Readers include teachers, special educators, school administrators, therapists and other disability professionals in addition to parents and caregivers.
 What’s more, lawmakers and the nation’s most influential disability advocates rely on Disability Scoop to stay in the know.

 Disability Scoop experts and stories are frequently cited by the national media.
 Recent coverage includes: